Preface & Background

 1. Research Grant Program

-2. Commendation Program
+2. Scholarship Program

 Awarding of the Blue Planet Prize, an international environmental award, and the annual survey on the global environment, have been conducted since 1992.
-Based on the results of the survey, the Environmental Doomsday Clock is reset every year.
+Based on the results of the survey, the Environmental Doomsday Clock is published every year.

 History

-The Asahi Glass Foundation was established in 1933 as the Asahi Foundation for Chemical Industry Promotion, to commemorate the 25th anniversary (in 1932) of the founding of Asahi Glass Co., Ltd. Over most of its first half-century, the Foundation focused primarily on fostering research in the field of applied chemistry.
+The Asahi Glass Foundation began in 1933 as the Asahi Foundation for Chemical Industry Promotion, to celebrate the 25th anniversary of the founding of Asahi Glass Co., Ltd. (currently, AGC Inc.).
+For more than 80 years, the Foundation focused primarily on fostering research in the

 Milestones